Hadji Murad: Alliance with Russia

-Hadji Murad was involved in the murder of Gazmat-Bek during a Friday prayer in 1834, in revenge for Gamzat's murdering of the Khanum of Khunzakh and her sons.
-Murad's brother, Osman, was slain in the fight with Gamzat-bek's Murids.
+Hadji Murad was involved in the murder of Hamzat Bek during a Friday prayer in 1834, in revenge for Gamzat's murdering of the Khanum of Khunzakh and her sons.
+Murad's brother, Osman, was slain in the fight with Hamzat Bek's Murids.

-Hadji Murad supported the Russians for a while, to counter what he saw as the threat of Muridism in the North Caucasus.
+Hadji Murad supported the Russians in their imperial ambitions for a while, to counter what he saw as the threat of Muridism in the North Caucasus.
 His rival, Akhmet Khan, set about undermining Russian confidence in Murad, until they ordered his arrest, which was to be carried out by Akhmet Khan.
 Hadji Murad contrived to escape, by flinging himself over the ledge of a narrow mountain pass.
 The Russians gave him up for dead.
 The snow, however, had broken his fall and he lay in hiding for the winter.
 Because of the Russians' bad faith, he decided to throw his lot in with Imam Shamil, who bestowed upon him the rank of naib.
 Many tribes followed Hadji Murad, defecting from the Russians.